mwasdex/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 14-copy_html
 Copies all html files from current working directory to parent directory.
 Only copies those that did not exist or new versions

+# 100-lets_move
+Moves all files beginning with an uppercase letter to directory /tmp/u